-Working with students to research the biography of a serviceman buried in Belgium is an excellent way to bring history to life, especially if the serviceman is from your hometown.
+Working with students to research the biography of a service member buried abroad is an excellent way to bring history to life, especially if the service member is from your hometown.
 This website encourages people on both side of the ocean to research and share information and tributes that perpetuate the memory of their lives and honor their sacrifice.

 Work with youth in a classroom, scout troop or other group setting to create meaningful projects with a lasting legacy!
-Every class, group or individual project can be uploaded to the tribute page of any American serviceman buried in Belgium for viewing, reading and sharing by people worldwide.
+Every class, group or individual project can be uploaded to the tribute page of any American service member buried abroad for viewing, reading and sharing by people worldwide.